 The writer goes to great pains to inform us that every single male of the city desired to “know” the strangers.
 Therefore the traditional view leads to two rather improbable but inescapable conclusions: 1) that the male population of Sodom was 100% homosexual; and 2) that the sexual appetites of the entire population happened to coincide one fateful night!
 Since the strangers entered the city at dusk in an era with limited artificial lighting and went straight to a foreigner’s house, it is much more reasonable to believe that the entire male population of the city would be interested in cross-examining potential spies about their intentions in town.
 Thus the men of the city have a stronger motivation for wanting to “get to know” the strangers than they do for wanting to rape them.
 The story reads more logically and plausibly if we interpret the men of Sodom as belligerently desiring to interview suspected spies.

 The only reason for maintaining that “know” means “rape” is a desire to preserve the perceived purpose of the story.
-If the purpose of the story is to exhibit Sodom’s sin and demonstrate the reason why it was destroyed, then it is only by interpreting “know” as “rape” that this interpretation makes any sense at all.
+If the purpose of the story is to exhibit how Sodom sinned and to demonstrate the reason why God destroyed it, then it is only by interpreting “know” as “rape” that this interpretation makes any sense at all.
 If the men of Sodom only wanted to interview possible spies, then their conduct is completely in order even if we could show that they were rude or pushy.
 If we assume that the point of the story is to showcase Sodom’s sin, then the most we could get out of the story is a divine overreaction to breaches of etiquette.
 This is patently silly.

 So let us determine the point of the story.
 To accomplish this, we must first determine the chronology of events and the relationships between them.
-In order for the destruction of the city to have been even partly caused by the men attempting to “know” the angels, the judgment would have to come after this event.
+For the destruction of the city to have been even partly caused by the men attempting to “know” the angels, the judgment would have to come after this event.
 A judgment invariably comes after a crime.
-Did the judgment of Sodom occur before the angels’ visit or after the men of Sodom came to Lot’s door?
-In addition, the story can only be about the sin of Sodom if the angels were empowered to judge or to gather facts to be used in judgment.
+Did the judgment of Sodom occur before the angels’ visit, or after the men of Sodom came to Lot’s door?
+In addition, the story can only be about the sin of Sodom if God empowered the angels to judge or to gather facts for use in judgment.
 Otherwise, the conduct of the people of Sodom during the angels’ visit would come after the judgment and therefore could not be a factor in it.
 And we have demonstrated:

-- The angels revealed that they had been sent to destroy the city, therefore the judgment was passed before they were sent and the crime which led to the judgment came before that.
+The angels revealed that they had been sent to destroy the city; therefore God passed the judgment before they were sent, and the crime that led to the judgment came before that.